Types of Boom Lifts and What They Do

 How to Drive a Boom Lift

 Before starting to operate the boom lift, inspect the condition and ensure all components are operational.
-This includes checking the fuel level, condition of the tires, and hoses.
+This includes checking the fuel level, and condition of the tires, and hoses.
 To start the lift, turn the remote key switch to Platform Control on the ground control panel.
-This is the panel to control the operation of the lift.
+This is the panel to controls the operation of the lift.
 Pull the red Kill Switch button.

 Latch the gate after getting into a work basket.
 Fasten the lanyard to the D ring, which you’ll find on the platform.
 Pull the red kill switch, which allows the engine to start and power up the console.
 Push the start switch for the engine, which usually has a symbol of an engine.
 Place your foot in the control engage lever, which has a boot-like enclosure.
 The engine should rev up once you press down.